fujaba/fulibFx/README.md

 ### 🔄 Hot Reload

 When developing an application, it is often necessary to reload the application to see the changes.
-The framework provides a way to [refresh a controller](docs/features/3-history.md) without having to reload the whole application.
+The framework provides a way to [refresh a controller's view](docs/features/3-history.md) without having to restart the whole application.
-This can be done by calling the `refresh` method
+This can be done by calling the `refresh` method of the `FulibFxApp` class.

 <img width="640" height="360" src="docs/assets/hot-reload.gif" alt="GIF showing the hot reload feature">